Skip to main content

 Before starting:

-• Solr HTTP port (8983) must be accessible from the host running the Collector
+• Solr's HTTP port (8983) must be reachable from the host running the Collector.

-• The /admin/metrics endpoint is enabled by default
+• The /solr/admin/metrics endpoint is enabled by default.

 What You'll Monitor